aidos-lab/mantra/README.md

 from mantra.datasets import ManifoldTriangulations

 dataset = ManifoldTriangulations(
-    root="./data",      # Root folder for storing data manifold="2",       # Whether to load 2- or 3-manifolds
+    root="./data",      # root folder for storing data dimension=2,        # Whether to load 2- or 3-manifolds
     version="latest"    # Which version of the dataset to load )
 ```